IHP-GmbH/TO_Apr2025/DC_to_130_GHz_TIA/doc/source/designdata.rst

 Document the design process here and comment on the design data.

-The design procedure can be explained with a
+The design procedure can be explained with a flow chart -